-Work from the early 1900’s through the depression was difficult, and employment of men was more important than production.
+Work from the early 1900’s through the depression was difficult, and employing workers was more important than production.
 Dave Gustafson still forged ahead.
-In late 1936 he purchased a D-8 and a LeTourneau Scraper, believed to be the first in South Dakota, and the era of horse-drawn dump wagons ended.
-At this time he also began to diversify from a strict dirt business to concrete structure work.
+In late 1936, he purchased a D-8 and a LeTourneau Scraper, believed to be the first in South Dakota, and the era of horse-drawn dump wagons ended.
+At this time, he also began to diversify from a strict dirt business to concrete structure work.
 As building progressed with the changing times, so did the team of Dave Gustafson & Co.
 From local grading work in Sioux Falls to airport construction in Mitchell to construction of a 30-mile section of the Alaskan Highway, Dave and his team became one of the most successful contracting companies in South Dakota history.

 The aspirations of the Gustafson crew rose along with the improvement of industrial and mechanical technology.
 In 1948, with the purchase of the two rubber-tired LaPlant-Choate scrapers, the era for crawler cat and scraper combinations ended.
 With this innovation of rubber, Highway 17 in southern South Dakota was created.

 In 1959, Wayne Gustafson took the company by the reins, purchased a bituminous asphalt plant and entered in asphalt resurfacing.
 Miles and miles of black pavement soon wound their way through the counties of South Dakota.